-Prof. John Wyatt is Emeritus Professor of Neonatal Paediatrics, University College London; presently serves as Senior Researcher at Faraday Institute, University of Cambridge, leading a multi-disciplinary research project funded by the Templeton World Charity Foundation into the social and theological implications of advances in artificial intelligence and robotics technology, based at the Faraday Institute.
+Dr. John Wyatt is Emeritus Professor of Neonatal Paediatrics, University College London, UK; presently serves as Senior Researcher at Faraday Institute in Cambridge, UK, leading a multi-disciplinary research project funded by the Templeton World Charity Foundation into the social and theological implications of advances in artificial intelligence and robotics technology, based at the Faraday Institute.

 At the seminar, Prof. Wyatt reminded us that artificial intelligence, robotics and information technology are changing the nature of our world, our society and the way we interact as humans.
 Billions of dollars are being invested in military, industrial, commercial and personal robotics, and artificial intelligence systems are being introduced in many areas of employment.

 One commentator said that the workers of the future would be divided into two categories - those who are good at working with intelligent machines and those who are replaced by intelligent machines.
 Estimates of the number of jobs at risk from automation vary from 35% (in UK) to 77% (in China).
 Intelligent systems are entering healthcare, providing diagnostic and therapeutic advice for physicians and healthcare professionals together with "companion robots" for elderly and vulnerable individuals.

 These developments have led to new dystopian fears about the possibility that advanced intelligent systems may threaten the future of the human race.